Applying for a Postgraduate Research programme

 You are advised that often decisions on admission will not be made until a complete application is received so failure to enclose all the necessary supporting documentation will result in delays in processing your application.

-To help us make a decision as quickly as possible please make sure you clearly state the exact title of the PhD or MPhil programme in which you are interested.
+To help us make a decision as quickly as possible please make sure you clearly state the exact title of the PhD programme you wish to apply for.
 If your application is successful, you will be made either:

-- A conditional offer of a place (for example, if you have not already completed your current programme of study or have yet to satisfy the English language requirements).
+- A conditional offer of a place (for example, if you have not already completed your current programme of study or have yet to satisfy the English language requirement)

 - An unconditional offer

 On receipt of an offer, you should inform us as to whether you wish to accept the place.
 If there are conditions attached to the offer, you need to let us know as soon as they have been satisfied and provide the necessary documentation.

 The University requires Schools to interview all applicants to whom we consider making an offer.
 Interviews will be conducted by two academics, usually the proposed main Supervisor and the subject or divisional PGR Director (or an assigned representative).
 The interview can be either face-to-face, via SKYPE, via conference call or via email.
 The interview serves several purposes: it allows us to get a better picture of your ability to carry out your proposed doctoral project than the the research proposal on its own; it allows us to communicate to you what the proposed Supervisor(s) can bring to the project and it allows us to discuss with you directly any potential problems with the practical aspects of your studies and explore solutions together.